 From 1815 to 1821 Rio was the capital not only of Brazil, but also of Portugal.

 Corcovado, the mountain on which the statue of Christ sits, rises 2,316 feet (706 metres) above Rio.
 Over double the height of the Shard in London, Europe’s tallest building.

 Copacabana Beach was the site of the world’s largest rock concert when the Rolling Stones gave a free concert on the beach for over 1.5 million fans in February 2006.

 The director of the animated feature Rio, Carlos Saldanha, is from Rio.
 He also directed the first three Ice Age movies.

 Brazilian Sporting Facts

-Rio will be the first South American city to host the Olympics, and only the third city in the southern hemisphere.
+Rio was the first South American city to host the Olympics, and only the third city in the southern hemisphere.

 Brazil has won most of its Olympic medals in volleyball and sailing.

 The Maracanã Stadium was originally built for the 1950 World Cup and at the time could hold crowds of up to 200,000.